ryouchinsa/ryouchinsa.github.io/export/README.md

 # Export mask images
 You can specify which mask image to export.
+- Export a Cellpose 16bit PNG file: each pixel value is 0 for the background, 1 for the first row, 2 for the second row on the labels table, etc.
 - Export an image includes all objects: An indexed color image which includes all objects is saved as {image_file_name}_all_objects.png.
 - Export an image per object class: A grayscale image per object class is saved as {image_file_name}_class_{class_name}.png.
 - Export an image per object: A grayscale image per object is saved as {image_file_name}_object{object_idx}.png.